 A UNIQUE 3+2 WARRANTY SERVICE CONCEPT

-A watch is a fine mechanical object and as such it needs to be cared for in exactly the same way as any quality machine such as a sports car.
-That is to say: through the course of time the oil in the watch needs to be renewed and the mechanism checked for wear and tear in exactly the same manner one would never drive a fine car for many thousands of miles without normal servicing.
+A watch is a fine mechanical object and as such it need to be cared for in exactly the same way as any quality machine such as a sport car.
+That is to say: through the course of time the oil in the watch needs to be renewed and the mechanism checked for wear and tear in exactly the same manner one would never drive a fine car for many thousands of miles without servicing.

 Each Richard Mille timepiece is accompanied by a unique warranty card embedded with a holographic security seal on its surface issued by our manufacture in Les Breuleux, Switzerland.
 In addition, this document is signed and dated by the official Richard Mille boutique staff at the time of purchase.

 In your warranty folder, you will find the activation warranty card which his activated on purchase of your watch.